port-labs/port-docs/docs/tutorials/self-service-actions/webhook-actions/local-debugging-webhook.md

 [2022-09-15 13:59:39,462 MainThread] INFO: Forwarding https://smee.io/b1iO4C4ZGNYmiVL5 to http://localhost:3000/webhooks
 ```

-## Creating small example server in Nodejs
+## Creating a small example server in Nodejs

 Now because you are forwarding events to your localhost, all you need to do is create a small server that will listen to `POST` requests that are being sent to the /webhooks route.

 :::tip
-This examples shows how to setup a small listener server using [Nodejs](https://nodejs.org/en/) and [Express](https://expressjs.com/) but you can use any language and framework you prefer.
+This example shows how to setup a small listener server using [Nodejs](https://nodejs.org/en/) and [Express](https://expressjs.com/) but you can use any language and framework you prefer.
 :::

 Create a folder and run the following in it